Gloria-21/Living-Salamanca/README.md

 Each page has on the footer has links to social media.
 Those links are connected to real pages of the city of Salamanca
 ## Future features

+* In the future, when the time doesn't constrain, I want to add infoWindow to the markers so they will have a description on them and a possible link to websites if that is feasible.

 ## Desing